cansyl/DEEPScreen/README.md

 * **inputDatasets** folder contains various traininig/test datasets mostly formatted for observational purposes and for employment in future studies (similar files, correctly formatted for direct programmatic use in DEEPScreen's system training and tests are given below, under 'trainingFiles' folder):
     * **ChEMBL23_preprocessed_activities_sp_b_pchembl.zip** contains drug/compound-target interactions from the ChEMBL database (v23) after the application of multiple filtering operations to obtain a clean training set,
     * **ChEMBL24_preprocessed_activities_sp_b_pchembl.zip** contains drug/compound-target interactions from the ChEMBL database (v24) after the application of the same filtering operations applied for 'ChEMBL23_preprocessed_activities_sp_b_pchembl.zip'.
 This dataset was used to extract novel bio-interactions that was not included in ChEMBL v23, for our analyses,
+    * **ChEMBLv23_Dtraining_All_Scaffolds.txt** contains the Murcko scaffolds for all compounds in the DEEPScreen training dataset,
+    * **ChEMBLv23_Dtraining_All_Scaffolds_Generic.txt** contains the generalized Murcko scaffolds for all compounds in the DEEPScreen training dataset,
     * **DEEPScreen_704_Targets_UniP_EntN_GenSym_Org_ChEid.txt** contains the information (i.e., UniProt accession, Entry name, Gene name, Organism and Target ChEMBL id) for the 704 DEEPScreen target proteins in tab-separated format,
     * **DEEPScreen_finalized_training_dataset_act_inact.txt** is the finalized training dataset of DEEPScreen.
 The file contains active and inactive compounds for each of the 704 target proteins.
 The files has the same format as 'act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt', the only difference is that this file contains the information for 704 trained targets of DEEPScreen, instead of all ChEMBL targets,
     * **Renin_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiments on the renin target protein, to be used in the case study,
     * **RXRb_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiment on the RXRbeta target protein, to be used in the DEEPScreen vs conventional classifier comparison.
+    * **Representative_Targets_GeneName_UniProtAcc_ChEMBLid_Family_Size.txt** contains target protein related information for the representative targets dataset (an in-house chemical bias and negative selection bias free benchmark dataset constructred in this study), including gene names, UniProt accessions, ChEMBL ids, family information and the number of active compounds for each target.

 * **trainingFiles** folder includes the files directly used in the training and testing of the system:
     * **act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data.txt** contains the active and inactive compound information for each target protein in ChEMBL, before the similarity-based negative training dataset enrichment process.
 In this file, there are two lines for each target, in the following format: